Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Similar to media with html, but to display an external asset that is not a resource neither an asset file, so currently not manageable inside Omeka.
 It may be used to display a html text with a video on the home page.

+#### HTML (improvements)

+Two new options are added in main settings:

+- Display the html field as a document, that is a lot easier when editing long articles.
+Furthermore, the field can be maximized.
+- Use the default or advanced toolbar.
+The advanced toolbar is the CKEditor one and contains more possibilities to edit advanced text.

+Furthermore, it is possible to add footnotes inside each html field.

 #### Item Set showcase